DoubleCZ/nzkfc_drone/README.md

 # nzkfc_drone
 A deployable drone resource for FiveM.
-Supports **Qbox**, **QBCore** (should do) frameworks.
+Supports **Qbox**, **QBCore** (should do) and ESX (running ox/ox_inventory etc) frameworks.
 Players can deploy a personal drone that follows them, provides features like healing, guard mode and can be flown manually in FPV mode.

-**Note: ESX will not get full features like the qbox one does, I don't have any interest in ESX and can't be bothered adding support for it.
-I do have a branch which runs v1.0.2 (pre dmg fix and lights) that you can use, but requires ESX running ox_inventory.
-If you wish to update from main for ESX, please feel free to PR it and I will merge it in and add credits <3**
+**NOTE: THIS WILL NOT RUN ON A DEFAULT ESX SERVER - You must have ESX running off ox_inventory and the other ox resources that needs that, more info here: https://coxdocs.dev/ox_inventory/Frameworks/esx

 Licensed under **GNU GPL v3** — free to use, modify and share.
 Commercial sale is prohibited.